gensparkweeks/Insurance_Claim/README.md

 ![Claim-Banner](/assets/claim.png "Claim")
-## Welcome to the Insurace Claim Module.
+## Welcome to the Insurance App - Claim Module.
 ###### Version 1.0

 This is a ***Spring-Boot MySql React*** project.
 With this application we try to manage the claim module of an insurance process in order to provide information to the App.